Disney Cruise Line Port Excursions – Discounts & Tips

 For other locations, go the Viator.com home page and search for the name of the port.

-Almost all of Disney’s Bahamian and Caribbean cruises include a day at Disney’s private island: Castaway Cay (pronounced “key”), which is a tiny islet in the Bahamas.
+Almost all of Disney’s Bahamian and Caribbean cruises include a day at Disney’s private island: Castaway Cay (pronounced like “key”), which is a tiny islet in the Bahamas.
 For many people Castaway Cay is the best part of a Disney Cruise, as you get the wonderful white sand beaches and clear water of the Caribbean without annoying distractions like roaming vendors and hair braiders.
 There are plenty of beach chairs for everyone (though you may need to hike to the far end of the beach if you take your time in the morning getting off the ship), and lots of things to do or not do as you prefer.

 On your Castaway Cay day, we definitely recommend getting off the ship early.
 Use room service to have breakfast in your cabin or head to the buffet when it opens and then get off the ship as soon after 9:00 am as you can.
 You’ll have your pick of chairs, no lines for character greetings and photo opportunities, and the snorkeling will be undisturbed by others stirring up the bottom.